 An unsecured website can mean huge problems for both its owners and its users.
-Starting July 1st, 2018, Google Chrome is going to take serious measures to show its users, which websites have no data encryption.
+And to improve the situation, starting July 1st, 2018, Google Chrome took serious measures to show its users, which websites have no data encryption.

 What is Google going to do and how can users solve that issue?

 Google's Chrome browser will mark HTTP websites with no secure SSL certificate as 'Not Secure'.

 By getting an SSL for their projects, website owners can upgrade to HTTPS - and make both their visitors and Google happy with what it brings.

 Google SSL Certificate Recognition - Aiming For Security